CharlieWolve/cpr_dummy_project/README.md

 Once done copy the code from 'code_cpr_class_use.py' into the code.py file and add the rest of our files (project_xxx.py) into the library folder.

 Once the microcontroller is connected to the soldered board everything should be good to go.

+For building the physical parts of the dummy download the stl_files folder and extract the files.
+Print the parts and build it according to the manual.
+If you want to edit details to your liking you can download the stp_files folder and experiment to your liking.